spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 behind that is that since the catalogs are based on the same image, it is unlikely that one catalog will be good and the other contaminated.

+Should the catalogs fail this test, neither type of catalogs will be written out to disk for this visit.

 3.3.2 Single-image CR Rejection
 """"""""""""""""""""""""""""""""
 An algorithm has been implemented to identify and ignore cosmic-rays in single exposures.
 This algorithm has